intersystems-community/PythonGateway/jupyter/Readme.md

 ```
 c.MLContentsManager.port = 51776
 ```

+You can configure all settings (host, port, namespace, user, password) this way.

 7. Open OS bash in the folder with `jupyter_notebook_config.py` and `MLContentsManager.py` and start jupyter with:

 ```